 Graduation Alliance and Burning Glass Technologies today announced their partnership to power online career exploration and education planning for middle and high school students across the country through the application of real-time labor market analytics.
 I

-In the latest edition of our annual report on the cybersecurity job market, we found that surging demand was making these jobs hard to fill and giving qualified workers a significant salary premium over other IT jobs.
-Just as interesting, however, is where these cybersecurity jobs are located, which you’ll see in the interactive map […]
+For the latest data on the cybersecurity job market and the geography of jobs, visit our 2019 report.
+In the latest edition of our annual report on the cybersecurity job market, we found that surging demand was making these jobs hard to fill and giving qualified workers a significant salary premium over other IT jobs. […]

 American employers have realized the vital importance of cybersecurity and are hiring workers to catch up.
 However, as employers scramble to build their cybersecurity workforce, a worker shortage is emerging that may require long-term solutions, according to a new labor market analysis by Burning Glass Technologies.